Excess Army equipment delivered to Greek forces

 |0

-This work, Excess Army equipment delivered to Greek forces, by Terri Stover, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Excess Army equipment delivered to Greek forces, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT